Hueppy/minipython/doc/presentation.md

 WHITESPACE         : [ \t\r\n]+ -> skip ;
 ...
 ```
-ANTLR generate a scanner from the given grammar for us, so we can use the tokens in our syntatic analyse.
+ANTLR generate a scanner from the given grammar for us, so we can use the tokens in our syntactic analyses.

 # Syntactic analysis
 arrange the tokens into a Parse-Tree that represents the syntactic structure.

 ## Funktions
-This syntactic structure describes a definition of a funktion,
+This syntactic structure describes a definition of a function,
 ```
 function           : DEF IDENTIFIER LBRACKET function_parameter RBRACKET COLON statements END ;
 ```